Agile is a project management methodology that celebrates change, flexibility, small-scale iterations, and continuous learning.

 Other project management methodologies like Waterfall methodology can prioritize comprehensive documentation over everything else.
 But customer collaboration, taking action, open communication, and staying human will always be more important for Agile Scrum.

 Agile Scrum stays true to the Agile manifesto that includes 12 Agile principles, all deeply integrated into all Agile processes.
-You can read more about the Agile manifesto and Agile principles in the Understanding Agile Workflow article on our blog.

 Agile Scrum framework